micro-os-plus/micro-test-plus-xpack/README.md

 - a test suite is a named sequence of test cases
 - a test case is a sequence of conditions expected to be true
-- test conditions are either common logical expressions, or they check if an exception was thrown (or no exception was thrown)
+- test conditions are either common logical expressions, or they check if an exception was thrown (or if no exception was thrown)
 - each test condition either succeeds or fails
 - the test progress is shown on STDOUT, with each test condition on a separate line, prefixed with either a check sign (✓) or a cross sign (✗)